 Calves are separated from their mothers immediately after birth.
 After separation, most young dairy calves subsist on commercial milk replacer, a feed based on dried milk powder.
 The milk from its mother intended to nourish its newborns is instead sold for human consumption.
 According to the animal welfare organization Born Free USA, “A bull (male) calf is usually thrown in a truck and sent to an auction while he is still wet with amniotic fluid, still unable to stand by himself.
 Many bull calves die at the auction yard and those who don’t are often sold to a veal operation, where they live out their short lives confined to a tiny crate that prevents almost all movement and fed an iron-poor diet to make their flesh pale.”

-While the fate of calves in this industrialized system itself raises serious ethical challenges, the conditions for the 9 million heifers (female milk-producing cows) is entirely another issue and the subject of another story.
+The fate of calves in this industrialized system is entirely unconscionable.
+Equally indefensible are the conditions of the 9 million heifers (female milk-producing cows), but this is entirely another issue and the subject of another story.
 For more information on dairy cows, see the HSUS Report The Welfare of Cows in the Dairy Industry.